Walk to Hurst Castle along Hurst Spit, Lymington, New Forest

 Ratings

-Our visit to Hurst Spit and Hurst Castle is summarised below and you can add your own rating under ‘User Rating’ or in the ‘Add Comment’ section below.
+Our visit to Hurst Spit and Hurst Castle near Milford on Sea in the New Forest, is summarised below and you can add your own rating under ‘User Rating’ or in the ‘Add Comment’ section below.

 Before taking part in any activities or visiting any places listed, you should make appropriate checks to ensure high quality provision, a safe environment is provided and to check all these details are up to date before you visit and/or take part.
 We accept no liability (to the fullest extent permitted by law) for the quality of the activities provided or places listed or for the accuracy of any information given.